Blockstream/docs/liquid/node_setup.rst

 We will first make sure that our Bitcoin node is set up to allow our Liquid node to communicate with it.

-Include the following in your ``bitcoin.conf`` file:
+Include the following in your ``bitcoin.conf`` file if it is not already present:

 .. code-block:: text

 	server=1

+This will ensure that your Bitcoin node creates a 'cookie' file within the data directory it is using on start up.
+The cookie file allows other applications to locally authenticate against your Bitcoin node, as long as they know where it is located.
 Using a cookie file is the prefered way of authenticating against a Bitcoin node.
-When a Bitcoin node starts up with the server parameter set (as above), it will automatically generate a cookie file for this purpose.
 We will later tell our Liquid node the location of this file so that it can authenticate against the Bitcoin node.

-Alternatively, you can also use the RPC parameters (``rpcuser``, ``rpcport``, and ``rpcpassword``) as the authentication method.
+Alternatively, you can also use RPC parameters (``rpcuser``, ``rpcport``, and ``rpcpassword``) specified in the bitcoin.conf file as the authentication method.
 If you want to use the RPC parameter method of allowing access, then also set the following within bitcoin.conf.

-*Note that these values will start your Bitcoin node in "regtest" mode*:
+*Note that the first value will start your Bitcoin node in "regtest" mode so that you can develop against it - you can omit it if you want to start the node on the live Bitcoin network*:

 .. code-block:: text